devitocodes/devitoboundary/README.md

 [![CI-1st-Order](https://github.com/devitocodes/devitoboundary/actions/workflows/pytest_1st_order.yml/badge.svg)](https://github.com/devitocodes/devitoboundary/actions/workflows/pytest_1st_order.yml)

+Note: this repo has been superseded by [Schism](https://github.com/EdCaunt/schism).

 Devitoboundary is a set of utilities used for the implementation of immersed boundaries in Devito.
 The intention is to build useful abstractions to simplify the process of imposing boundary conditions